“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 AK: What was that about?

 A number of scientists, very influential and well-respected ones, among them the most famous German virologist Christian Drosten, said they strongly condemn the lab-leak thesis.
 They even called it a conspiracy theory.
 And while this managed to effectively end the debate for a while, it’s also the reason why it is resurfacing all the more strongly now.
 If you tell people: You are not even allowed to think about it, it is very tempting to do exactly that, isn’t it?
-They had the best intentions, they wanted to support their colleagues in China, who battled the virus, and also put and end to these racist undertones.
+They wanted to support their colleagues in China, who battled the virus, and also put and end to these racist undertones.
 So they did not so much act as scientists, but as ‘good people’.
 Unfortunately, virologists know a lot about viruses, about variation and mutation in viruses, but they obviously don’t know how much communication thrives on the same mechanisms.
 It’s no coincidence that some critics compared their behavior with that of religious authorities, saying it was as if they had ‘nailed the statement to the church doors’, establishing a contingent truth offer as orthodoxy.

 Of course, the church door image is also nonsense, because we all know that Luther did not nail any confirmation of church doctrine to the church door in Wittenberg.
 These are all indications of how important interdisciplinary exchange is.